mirru2532/tornado-instances/README.md

 The last step, or first depending on if you are simply proposing the proposal, is taking the address of the deployed proposal and calling:

+// THIS IS ASSUMING YOU HAVE ENOUGH LOCKED TORN TO PROPOSE

 ```bash
 yarn propose <proposal address>
 ```